willnorris/willnorris.com/src/_posts/2015-02-20-go-get-subpackages-nginx.md

 ## Rewriting Requests with Nginx ##

 As I noted above, all of my go packages are located under [willnorris.com/go][].
-The simplest way I found to have requests for sub-packages to include the same meta include as the top-level packages is to just rewrite the request inside nginx.
+The simplest way I found to have requests for sub-packages include the same meta include as the top-level packages is to just rewrite the request inside nginx.
 And in an attempt to ensure that I don't have multiple URLs with duplicate content, I only do this for URLs that contain `?go-get=1`, which go appends to all `go get` requests.
+Ideally these requests would also get a `X-Robots-Tag: noindex` response header, but I don't think that's easily possible.
 Here's the nginx configuration I use for this:

 ``` nginx
 # Allow go subpackages to be fetchable with `go get`